 You will also need to develop lesson plans and gather learning materials and resources for your students.
 Starting your own business can require a lot of hard work and long hours, but entrepreneurs often find it rewarding.
 As an independent music teacher with your own business, you will have the flexibility to set your own curriculum and establish your preferred hours.

 You can pursue your passion for music and prepare to help the next generation of students by earning your music education degree at Grand Canyon University.
 Here, you’ll find a range of accredited degree options that lead to initial teacher licensure.
-These include the Bachelor of Arts in Music Education - Choral: Voice degree, the Bachelor of Arts in Music Education - Instrumental: Piano program and the Bachelor of Arts in Music Education - Instrumental: Brass, Woodwind, Percussion, or Strings degree.
+These include the Bachelor of Arts in Music Education - Choral: Voice degree, the Bachelor of Arts - Piano Performance program and the Bachelor of Arts in Music Education - Instrumental: Brass, Woodwind, Percussion, or Strings degree.
 Emerge with a solid foundation of fundamental knowledge in music theory, practice, pedagogy and conducting.
 Click on Request Info above to begin your exciting future at GCU.

 1The Harvard Gazette, Music everywhere in March 2021